oplS17projects/FP1/README.md

         #:x-min (- pi) #:x-max pi))
 ```

-The code block above calls the plot function with a list of two intervals to be illustrated with different colors.
+The code block above calls the plot function to illustrate the area between the two intervals, and overlaps.
+The drawing is done in the order in which the functions are listed in so, the interval between the two sinm functions is drawn first then the sqareroot.

 ![test image](/function-intervala.png?raw=true "Intervals between two 2D functions")